USA-RedDragon/DMRHub/README.md

 - Setting to use any free slot if possible. (i.e. timeslot routing where both slots are maximally active)
 - Admin panels
   - see users where callsign and DMR ID don't match (due to dmr id db drift)
-  - server configuration.
-Basically everything you'd see in env vars
 - server allowlist
 - server blocklist
 - ability to lock down traffic on one timeslot to a list of designated users.
 Intended for ensuring a timeslot remains open for emergency use)